-One challenge of being a supervisor is having to discuss performance shortcomings with employees.
+One challenge of being a supervisor is having to discuss performance shortcomings with employees, sometimes after going through their crb check online results.
 In some cases, you may need to coach someone out of the job.
 Please understand that the information here does not relate to those cases in which there is an egregious infraction that demands an immediate termination, such as theft, violence, and other workplace transgressions.

 EXHAUST ALL REASONABLE OPTIONS FIRST – Terminating an employee is an emotionally taxing process for everyone.
 Additionally, it can be a costly process to recruit, hire, and train a new employee, so make sure that this is the right decision.
 There should be prior conversations related to performance and what steps need to be taken by the employee to improve their performance and remain employed.
 This should include a formal written plan that you both sign.
 It must contain goals that are obtainable and not something that ensures failure so you can simply get rid of them.
 Furthermore, you cannot “hope and pray” that the employee is going to make things easy for you and walk away from the job without any type of discussion on your part.
 You need to have supervisory courage.
 This is the most appropriate time to coach them out of the job if you are getting the sense that the employee has given up or is not a good fit for the position.